-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 The US said last winter that it was helping to train some 15,000 members of a Sunni Iraqi tribal militia to hold the city, but some Iraqi officials have told CNN that they didn't think there had been much progress so far.
 It's unclear whether that force is ready to be fully deployed.

-The ongoing fighting is in the city's west, but liberated parts of eastern Mosul are not exactly peaceful.
+Parts of eastern Mosul that have been retaken from ISIS are not exactly peaceful.
 While ISIS has lost its control there, attacks continue and terror-related arrests are still being made.

-It is the same story in other areas liberated from ISIS.
-The town of Fallujah was liberated in the summer of 2016, but nine months later the mayor had still not returned to live there because of the insecure situation.
+It is the same story in other areas captured from ISIS.
+The town of Fallujah was retaken in the summer of 2016, but nine months later the mayor had still not returned to live there because of the insecure situation.

 Working out who's going to rule